tangmf/LearnCovid/README.md

 ## [2] Design Process

-Colors aim to suggest fun for the kids.
+Colors used are targeted at children.
+Color scheme is taken from https://color.adobe.com/Kids-Website-Color-Scheme--color-theme-8124669/

+Lotties are used to provide more dynamism to the website, especially because the website is targeted at children.

 ### Link to Github Pages
 [Github page](https://tangmf.github.io/Assignment3/index.html)